Best Index Funds for Long Term Investors

 The best index funds have low expenses and diversified portfolios that can stand the test of time.
 But not all index funds are diversified and some are not ideal for long-term investing.
 Because there is a wide variety of index funds to choose from, it's important for investors to understand with index funds are best for their needs.

 Best S&P 500 Index Funds

 - Vanguard 500 Index (VFINX): This mutual fund is the first index fund available to the public.
 It brought to life the idea of Vanguard Investments founder, Jack Bogle, who studied markets and noticed that most investors and professional portfolio managers were not able to beat market averages in the long run, especially after factoring in expenses.
 Therefore, by simply buying a low cost mutual fund that is a basket of stocks found in the index, investors could capture reasonable returns.
-VFINX has an expense ratio of just 0.16 percent and the minimum initial investment is $3,000.
+VFINX has an expense ratio of just 0.14 percent and the minimum initial investment is $3,000.
 Investors may now also convert VFINX to the admiral shares (VFIAX), which has an expense ratio of just 0.04 percent.